Game-Frag/game-frag-coin/doc/README.md

 - `bin/gamefrag-qt` (GUI) or
 - `bin/gamefragd` (headless)

+If this is the first time running GAMEFRAG Core (since v5.0.0), you'll need to install the sapling params by running the included `install-params.sh` script, which copies the two params files to `$HOME/.gamefrag-params`

 ### Windows

 Unpack the files into a directory, and then run gamefrag-qt.exe.

 ### macOS

-Drag GameFrag-Qt to your applications folder, and then run GameFrag-Qt.
+Drag GAMEFRAG-Qt to your applications folder, and then run GAMEFRAG-Qt.

 ### Need Help?

-* See the documentation at the [GameFrag Wiki](https://github.com/GameFrag-Project/GameFrag/wiki) for help and more information.
+* See the documentation at the [GAMEFRAG Wiki](https://github.com/Game-Frag/game-frag-coin/wiki) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [GameFrag Forum](http://forum.gamefrag.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [GAMEFRAG Forum](http://forum.gamefrag.org/).
-* Join our Discord server [Discord Server](https://discord.gamefrag.org)
+* Join our Discord server [Discord Server](https://discord.game-frag.com)

 Building
 ---------------------
-The following are developer notes on how to build GameFrag Core on your native platform.
+The following are developer notes on how to build GAMEFRAG Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)